DuartBreedt/EduanBreedtBlog/content/blog/the-church-of-physiotherapy.md

 Looking at physiotherapy long and hard enough allows it to recede and lose meaning.
 What was once familiar (physiotherapy) is now strange.
 The name is the same, but its character warps and becomes dissonant the further we walk from the city walls.
 The word is now charged as if it both hungers for what it was and anticipates what it might become - a strange pulsing of both past and present.
 Bodies that were and bodies yet to come.
 Physiotherapists that were and physiotherapists that are yet to come.
-There is another world out there we don’t know
-- beyond the recognizable.
+There is another world out there we don’t know - beyond the recognizable.

 “Do you see anything [new]”? (ref Mark 8:23 (NIV))

 ### References

-[^1]: Deleuze, G. and Guattari, F., 1994.
-What is philosophy?.
+[^1]: Cixous, H., Cornell, S., & Sellers, S. (1993).
+Three steps on the ladder of writing.
+New York.
+N.Y.: Columbia University Press.

+[^2]: Deleuze, G., Parnet, C., Tomlinson, H., Habberjam, B., & Albert, E. (2012).
+Dialogues II.
 New York: Columbia University Press.

-[^2]: Nicholls, D. and Gibson, B., 2010.
-The body and physiotherapy.
-Physiotherapy Theory and Practice, 26(8), pp.497-509.

-[^3]: Nicholls, D., 2019.
-End of Physiotherapy.
-Routledge.

-[^4]: Deleuze, G. and Guattari, F., 1987.
-A thousand plateaus.
-Minneapolis: University of Minnesota Press.
+[^3]: Deleuze, G. (1995).
+Negotiations, 1972-1990.
+New York: Columbia University Press.

-[^5]: Fox, N., 2012.
-The body.
-Cambridge, UK: Polity Press.

-[^6]: Fox, N., 2012.
-Creativity and health: An anti-humanist reflection.
-Health: An Interdisciplinary Journal for the Social Study of Health, Illness and Medicine, 17(5), pp.495-511.
+[^4]: Wallin

+[^5]: Borges, J., & Kerrigan, A. (1958).
+Three versions of Judas.
+Palma de Mallorca: Mossèn Alcover.

+[^6]: research on outdated modalities

+[^7]: Previous blog on Sartre's waitor

+[^8]: Staunch EBM articles ridiculing outdated methods

+[^9]: research on outdated modalities

+[^10]: research on outdated modalities

+[^11]: research on outdated modalities